-Since this point is often overlooked, it is critical to note that the U.S. Supreme Court has developed a harmless error test for ineffective assistance of counsel which is of a hybrid nature.
+Keep in mind the U.S. Supreme Court has developed a harmless error test for ineffective assistance of counsel which is of a hybrid nature.
 While this test is not as favorable as the Chapman standard, it is certainly more helpful to the defense than is generally recognized.

 In Strickland v.
 Washington, supra, 466 U.S. 668, the Supreme Court held that an error made by defense counsel will require reversal when "there is a reasonable probability that, but for counsel's unprofessional errors, the result of the proceeding would have been different."
 (Id., at p.
 694.)
-Importantly, this test is not outcome-determinative and does not require the defendant to show "that counsel's deficient conduct more likely than not altered the outcome in the case."
+This test is not outcome-determinative and does not require the defendant to show "that counsel's deficient conduct more likely than not altered the outcome in the case."
 (Id., at p.
 693.)
 Rather, the defense need only show that counsel's errors were "sufficient to undermine confidence in the outcome" of the trial.
 (Id., at p.
 694.)

 Although the Strickland standard was not intended to be a precise one, the Fourth District has issued an opinion which defines the standard in a concrete manner.
 "In statistical terms, we believe Strickland requires a significant but something-less-than-50 percent likelihood of a more favorable verdict."
 (People v.
-Howard (1987) 190 Cal.App.3d
+Howard (1987) 190 Cal.App.3d 41, 48.)

-41, 48.)
 As Howard recognizes, a defendant need only show a "significant" doubt that he was given a fair trial.
 Since this doubt need not rise to the level of probability, this is a favorable test when it is fairly applied.
 (See Williams v.
-Taylor, supra, 529 U.S. 362, 405-406; [Strickland standard is satisfied by a showing of proof which is less than a preponderance of the evidence.].)
+Taylor (2000) 529 U.S. 362, 405-406; [Strickland standard is satisfied by a showing of proof which is less than a preponderance of the evidence.].)

-As a final point, it should not be overlooked that a claim of per se reversal may be made when defense "counsel entirely fails to subject the prosecution's case to meaningful adversarial testing, . . ."
+Also, a claim of per se reversal may be made when defense "counsel entirely fails to subject the prosecution's case to meaningful adversarial testing, . . ."
 (United States v.
 Cronic (1984) 466 U.S. 648, 659.)
 If the trial attorney did little or nothing on the client's behalf, appellate counsel should argue for per se reversal.
 (See Javor v.
 United States (9th Cir.
-1984) 724 F.2d 831, 833-835 [per se reversal was required when defense counsel slept through substantial portions of the trial; see also Frazer v.
+1984) 724 F.2d 831, 833-835 [per se reversal was required when defense counsel slept through substantial portions of the trial]; see also Frazer v.
 United States, supra, 18 F.3d 778, 785 [collecting cases where Cronic was applied]; but see Bell v.
-Cone (2002) 535 U.S. 685, 697-698 [the failure to present mitigating evidence at the sentencing phase of a capital trial and the waiver of closing argument with respect to penalty did not implicate the Cronic rule].)
+Cone (2002) 535 U.S. 685, 697-

+698 [the failure to present mitigating evidence at the sentencing phase of a capital trial and the waiver of closing argument with respect to penalty did not implicate the Cronic rule].)

 VI.
-WHENEVER POSSIBLE, DEFENSE COUNSEL SHOULD CATEGORIZE A TRIAL ERROR AS BEING ONE OF FEDERAL CONSTITUTIONAL STATURE.
+WHENEVER POSSIBLE, APPELLATE COUNSEL SHOULD CATEGORIZE A TRIAL ERROR AS BEING ONE OF FEDERAL CONSTITUTIONAL STATURE.

 A claim of federal constitutional error obtains a much more favorable standard for harmless error analysis than does a claim of state error.
+State error only requires revesal if it appears from an examination of the entire record that there is a reasonable probability the defendant would have obtained a more favorable outcome absent the error.
+(People v.
+Watson, supra, 46 Cal.2d at p.
+836.)
 Moreover, if a federal claim fails on a state appeal, it may be taken to federal court whereas a state error may not.
-Given these realities, one of the primary duties of defense counsel is to raise a claim of error under the federal Constitution if it is at all possible to do so.
+Given these realities, one of the primary duties of appellate counsel is to raise a claim of error under the federal Constitution if it is at all possible to do so.
 Although this article is not intended to thoroughly exhaust the subject, a few examples will be shown as to how routine state law error can be transformed into a federal constitutional claim.